Diving cylinder: Working pressure

 US-made aluminum cylinders usually have a standard working pressure of 3000 psi, and the compact aluminum range have a working pressure of 3300 psi.

 Some steel cylinders manufactured to US standards are permitted to exceed the nominal working pressure by 10%, and this is indicated by a '+' symbol.
-This extra pressure allowance is dependent on the cylinder passing the appropriate higher standard periodical hydrostatic test.
+This extra pressure allowance is dependent on the cylinder passing the appropriate higher-standard periodical hydrostatic test.

 Those parts of the world using the metric system usually refer to the cylinder pressure directly in bar but would generally use "high pressure" to refer to a 300 bar working pressure cylinder, which can not be used with a yoke connector on the regulator.
-232 bar is a very popular working pressure for scuba cylinders in both steel and aluminium.
+232 bar is a very popular working pressure for scuba cylinders in both steel and aluminum.

 Test pressure

+Test pressure is the pressure used to validate that the cylinder is strong enough to withstand unintended occasional overpressurisation in service safely.
+It is also known as proof pressure.

 Hydrostatic test pressure (TP) is specified by the manufacturing standard.
 This is usually 1.5 × working pressure, or in the United States, 1.67 × working pressure.